microsoft/vstest-docs/RFCs/0005-Test-Platform-SDK.md

 #### SDK requirements
 There is no strict requirement for a authoring an editor integration in a particular language since the communication can be driven with JSON over the wire.
 At the moment, a `.NET` implementation is available.
 It is used by Visual Studio to drive test execution from the Test Explorer.

 Developers can use `Microsoft.TestPlatform.TranslationLayer` nuget package.
 It is a *redistributable* package.
+It is available from vstest myget feed: [https://dotnet.myget.org/F/vstest/api/v3/index.json](https://dotnet.myget.org/F/vstest/api/v3/index.json).
+Sample application is [here](https://github.com/Microsoft/vstest/tree/master/samples/Microsoft.TestPlatform.TranslationLayer.E2ETest)

 | Version   | .NET runtime                      |
 |-----------|-----------------------------------|
 | 15.0.0    | netstandard1.3                    |

+Protocol specification is available [here](0007-Editors-API-Specification.md).

+> Both the protocol and the sdk are under active development.
+Your feedback is most welcome.
+Please create an issue on the vstest repository.

 #### Compatibility
 Editor integration is available from Test Platform `15.0.0` onwards.